 - For basic (non-RAID) disk hardware, consider dedicating one disk per file store.
 A store can operate up to four to five times faster if it does not have to compete with any other store on the disk.
-Remember to consider the existence of the default file store in addition to each configured store and a JMS paging store for each JMS server. - Use Direct-Write synchronous write policy. - For releases of WebLogic Server 9.0 and higher, Direct-Write is the default write policy.
-In most applications Direct-Write provides better performance than the Cache-Flush write policy.
+Remember to consider the existence of the default file store in addition to each configured store and a JMS paging store for each JMS server. - For custom and default file stores, tune the Synchronous Write Policy. - There are three transactionally safe synchronous write policies: Direct-Write-With-Cache, Direct-Write, and Cache-Flush.
+Direct-Write-With-Cache is generally the best performer of these policies, Cache-Flush is generally the least performant, and Direct-Write is the default.
+Unlike other policies, Direct-Write-With-Cache creates cache files in addition to primary files. - The Disabled synchronous write policy is transactionally unsafe.
+The Disabled write-policy can dramatically improve performance, especially at low client loads.
+However, it is unsafe because writes become asynchronous and data can be lost in the event of Operating System or power failure. - See Guidelines for Configuring a Synchronous Write Policy in Configuring Server Environments for Oracle WebLogic Server.